 On the 1st of October 2006 SEV had its 60th birthday.
 During these years the company has become an important foundation in the Faroese society.
 The power company has continually thrived to adapt to new and changing times, in order for the company to continually supply everybody with the steady flow of electricity needed.

-At the turn of the decade technological development led to SEV talk about doing a wind power trial project.
-The first steps in this direction were taken in 2003 when SEV signed a 10 years agreement to buy electricity from Sp/f Røkt, the private company that has three windmills in Mýrunum above Vestmanna.
+At the turn of the decade, technological development led to considerations about carrying out a wind power trial project.
+The first steps in this direction were taken in 2003 when SEV signed a 10-year agreement to buy electricity from Sp/f Røkt, the private company that has three windmills in Mýrunum above Vestmanna.
 The second step was taken in 2005 when SEV added three more wind mills in Neshaga.

 SEV is also involved in projects that deal with wave energy, solar power and hydrogen technology.